 Latest News: A very rare orchid, Irish Lady's-tresses Spiranthes romanzoffiana, was found in Wales for the very first time in July 2019, after this book was published.
 Sue Parker has therefore produced a two-page addendum, to be included with copies of the book from January 2020, and it is available as a PDF format free download here...

 Sue Parker is a naturalist whose fascination with orchids stems from her childhood in the Far East.
 The colourful wildflowers growing over her garden fence in Singapore were the kind of exotic orchids that many people in Europe now have in pots on windowsills.

 The search for wild orchids has taken Sue to many countries; but, as she says, there is a very special satisfaction in finding and identifying beautiful orchids close to home - and for the past 15 years Sue's home in south Ceredigion has been a base for studying the wonderful wildflowers of Wales and, in particular, its wild orchids.

 Writing and occasionally broadcasting on wildlife and countryside topics, Sue is also the author or co-author of 12 books and several dozen articles.
 In 2014 her book Wild Orchids of the Algarve, how when and where to find them, was published to critical acclaim and is now among the bestselling nature books in Portugal.
-This new book follows the same proven format, with illustrated guides to the wild orchids found in Wales together with detailed information about top orchid sites and walks, the best times to visit and which orchid species are likely to be seen at each one.
+This new book, Wild Orchids of Wales, how, when and where to find them, follows the same proven format, with illustrated guides to the wild orchids found in Wales together with detailed information about top orchid sites and walks, the best times to visit and which orchid species are likely to be seen at each one.